3 Reasons Businesses Should Value And Celebrate Their People

 I thought about their strengths, weaknesses, and unique personalities.
 I realized we were like a football team.
 Each person had a specific role that fed into an ultimate goal.
 It became obvious that this was one of the major reasons we have success stories to tell.

 Every business can have success stories too by boosting their team morale.
 Positive motivation such as pay raise and promotions are helpful.
 But you can only use them once a year or a couple of years.
 A simple and powerful tool to use more often is Appreciation.

 Appreciation Creates A Positive Environment

 To create a thriving business, start appreciating the work employees put in daily.
 When you do so, you create a positive environment, that helps them deliver their best work.
 Likewise, you create the opposite effect when you're particular about only negatives.

 While some employees live for such appreciation, others are able to thrive without it.
 Nonetheless, appreciation reinforces positive behavior.
-As a mom raising 3 kids, I've observed that when I appreciate the positive things my kids do, they do more of it.
+As a mom raising 3 kids, I have observed that when I appreciate the positive things my kids do, they do more of it.
 It works like a charm.
 We're wired to receive accolades as human beings.

 Being Acknowledged Is A Crucial Human Need